 For your big spenders, you might want to send invitations to exclusive launch parties, information about joining your affiliate program, or unique coupon codes that they can forward to their friends.

 For customers with a lower average spend, you might want to send them helpful mid-funnel content that primes them for a sale, without pushing it down their throats.
 You can send them an invitation to an upcoming webinar, a link to a case study, or a blog post that explains the need for your product.
-Or, you might just want to send them a really steep discount.
+Or, you might just want to send them a steep discount.

 Recent website activity